md-akhi/SHDateTime-js/docs/en/set-full-year.md

 # Parameters

 <code>yearValue</code>
-An integer specifying the numeric value of the year, for example, 1995.
+An integer specifying the numeric value of the year, for example, 1395.

 <code>monthValue</code>
 Optional.
-An integer between 0 and 11 representing the months January through December.
+An integer between 0 and 11 representing the months Farvardin through Esfand.

 <code>dateValue</code>
 Optional.
 An integer between 1 and 31 representing the day of the month.
 If you specify the dateValue parameter, you must also specify the monthValue.

 # Return value

-The number of milliseconds between 1 January 1970 00:00:00 UTC and the updated date.
+The number of milliseconds between 25 Dey 1390 00:00:00 UTC and the updated date.

 # Description